Free Scale-Ready Assessment — see how your business scores on the 60-15-15 standard.Book yours →

 Sector Expertise and Investor Network

-Investors value CFOs who understand the unit economics and growth metrics specific to your industry—whether SaaS, professional services, or marketplace businesses.
-A fractional CFO with deep sector expertise can benchmark your performance against comparable companies and identify the 2-3 metrics that matter most to investors in your space.
+Investors value CFOs who understand the unit economics and growth metrics specific to your industry—whether SaaS, professional services, or marketplace businesses—and bring deep industry knowledge to that analysis.
+A fractional CFO with deep sector expertise can benchmark your performance against comparable companies and help founders make smarter financial decisions about the 2-3 metrics and benchmarks that matter most to investors in your space.
 Their investor network can also open doors through warm introductions.

 Technology Stack Compatibility